Slavery and Human Trafficking

 God then opened a channel to the Garden of Eden, from which all sorts of plant life began to sprout over the surface of the earth, including all kinds of fruit bearing trees.
 In this way, God set a table for the animal world even before they were created.
 And fountains also arise out of the deep in order to provide water for all creatures.
 Rabbi Joshua said that the depth of the earth is a distance of sixty years’ walk.
 And there is one fountain that sits immediately over גיהנום, which flows from there, producing [warm] waters that provide pleasure for human beings.

 - Pirkei de-Rabbi Eliezer, Chapter 5

-One might read this text as rehabilitating גיהנום, but the rabbis were reminding us to be aware of the fact that the pleasures of many of our paradises are often situated right above somebody else’s hell, and are made possible by those hells.
-This is one of the important truths of our time: slave labor is present in the supply chains of many items we take for granted, and the demand for cheap food and endless inexpensive goods enables wages to be pushed ever lower and working conditions made even more intolerable.
+"One might read this text as rehabilitating גיהנום, but the rabbis were reminding us to be aware of the fact that the pleasures of many of our paradises are often situated right above somebody else’s hell, and are made possible by those hells.
+This is one of the important truths of our time: slave labor is present in the supply chains of many items we buy every day, and the demand for cheap food and endless inexpensive goods enables major corporation to push wages even lower and skimp on safety regulations, making working conditions made even more intolerable.

 This is an almost unbearable reality, to which many of us are blind.
 Our clothes, our furniture, and our food comes to us thanks to the forced labor of underpaid and imprisoned individuals around the world, who make our seemingly affordable goods available for us more cheaply."